 Setbacks and Space Between Units

 Every jurisdiction enforces setback requirements, which are minimum distances between buildings and property lines.
 Setbacks prevent fire hazards, allow sunlight, and keep communities visually balanced.
 They also affect density more than most people expect.
-For instance, if you need a 15-foot setback from each property edge and 10 feet between units, that quickly reduces usable space.
-In most real scenarios, once you account for roads, spacing, and infrastructure, a one-acre parcel might comfortably hold between six and ten tiny homes.
+For example, a 15-foot setback around the property and 10 feet between homes can significantly reduce the available building area.
+After allowing space for roads, parking, utilities, and shared areas, many one-acre properties comfortably support between six and ten tiny homes.

 How Layout Affects Capacity